MrCrewKY/Tic-Tac-Toe-Digital-System/README.md

 **5. Testbench:**

-The microprocessor was tested for its functionality by writing a testbench.
+The system was tested for its functionality by writing a testbench.

 **6. FSM Timing Analysis**